Marijoke/MSP2-MariMems/README.md

-# Name of my game
+# Memory game
-NAME of game - is a single pattern memory game.
-Add summary.
+My memory game is a single pattern game where players must match the cards.
+The game is arranged in 3 difficulty levels associated with colour.
+Red is Level 1 as it has been found to be the most attention grebbing and easiest to remember.
+This game will use colour to challenge how easy you remember.
 ![alt text](Insert mock up)
 [Please see the deployed site here](deployed site URL)
 ## UX